pshauj1/dbass01/README.md

 # Main logic of test.cc

+**You can conduct experiments by adjusting the parameters of this function.**

-- main(): Reads the student.csv file, stores it in a vector (db) of StudentRecord structures, and calls each benchmark function.
+- **main()**: Reads the student.csv file, stores it in a vector (db) of StudentRecord structures, and calls each benchmark function.
-- test_degree(degree, data_size, db): Creates three types of trees with the specified degree ($d$).
+- **test_degree(degree, data_size, db)**: Creates three types of trees with the specified degree ($d$).
 It inserts 100,000 data points and records the elapsed time and the number of splits.
-- test_randomsearch(degree, data_size, db):
+- **test_randomsearch(degree, data_size, db)**:
 Generates 10,000 random target IDs using the mt19937 engine.
-It searches for these keys in each tree to measure the average search time.  test_query(degree, data_size, db): Extracts data with student IDs ranging from 202083137 to 202150000 using the range_query() function.  cal_avg_weight: Calculates the average weight of female students within that range by referencing the returned list of RIDs.
+It searches for these keys in each tree to measure the average search time.  test_query(degree, data_size, db): Extracts data with student IDs ranging from 202083137 to 202150000 using the range_query() function.
-- test_randomdelete(degree, data_size, db, count): Deletes 10,000 randomly selected records and measures the time taken.
+- **test_randomdelete(degree, data_size, db, count)**: Deletes randomly selected records and measures the time taken, Delete the number of items specified by the `count` variable
+## helper function of test.cc
-- check_integrity_bt / check_integrity_bp: After the deletion operation is complete, these functions recursively check whether all nodes comply with the B-tree minimum key rule ($(d-1)/2$) to verify structural integrity.
+- **check_integrity_bt / check_integrity_bp**: After the deletion operation is complete, these functions recursively check whether all nodes comply with the B-tree minimum key rule ($(d-1)/2$) to verify structural integrity.
+- **cal_avg_weight**: Calculates the average weight of female students within that range by referencing the returned list of RIDs.